 You'll learn to appreciate something when it's gone or while experiencing something you're not used to for the first time.
 Love and take care of yourself.

-The papait plant, small, yet packed with goodness.
-It is one of Ilocano people's favorite herb, eaten raw with chopped tomatoes and chives with fish sauce.
+Papait, also known as brahmi or water hyssop is a small aquatic plant.
+Easy to grow and packed with nutrients, it is one of Ilocano people's favorite herb, eaten raw with chopped tomatoes and chives with fish sauce.

 Changes can be frightful and sometimes our mind playing negative thoughts makes it even more frightful.
 But at the end, everything will be alright.